mkbabb/sorting/README.md

 cue groaning noises 🙄.
 While the implementations here won't be 100% production ready, they will be skewed _more_ towards the performance side of things; implementations that are _more_ practical than _readable_ (though we'll strive for both).

+On the other hand, don't expect any code golfing: _sometimes_, for the sake of readability, we'll explicitly write out a step or two that could've been compacted into one: more often than not, this won't sacrifice performance, just imaginary whitespace points 💲.

 ## The List

 We'll aim to implement many of the popular and standard sorting algorithms, along with some common variations and optimizations thereof (such as merge sort's natural run implementation).